triadtitans/seminar_rigid_body_methods/_sources/intro.md

 --->

 In computational chemistry and other domains of science, so-called rigid-body simulations are used.
-These permit the physically accurate prediction of body motions.
+These permit the physically accurate calculation of an object's motion.
 The aim of this seminar project was to implement a simulation algorithm and analyse it.
 This website documents the process.